ef10007/Holiday_Vibes/README.md

 * Flight -  inform them via email

-(8th.Mar.2019 : The 'country_code' list is going to be saved as JSON 'city_code'.
+(8th.Mar.2019 : The 'country_code' list is going to be saved as 'city_code'.
 We narrowed the range of city choices that are from each continent - Asia, Africa, North America, South America, Europe and Australia.)

 ----